Italcon Lebanon 2, 1982-84

 The Context

-The 6 June 1982, as a response to the assassination attempt carried out by the Palesineres al-Fath organisation against the Israeli ambassador to the UK Shlomo Argo, the First Lebanon War, also known as Operation Peace in Galilee, where Israeli Defence Forces (IDF) invaded the south of the country.
+The 6 June 1982as a response to the assassination attempt by the Palesineres al-Fath organisation against the Israeli ambassador to the United Kingdom Shlomo Argo, the First Lebanon War, also known as Operation Peace in Galilee, where Israeli Defence Forces (IDF) invaded the south of the country.

 Another reason given by Israel to justify the operation was that the intervention was implemented to intervene in the Lebanese civil war and counter Syrian influence in Lebanon and possibly allow the establishment of a stable Christian population leadership, which would strengthen the Lebanese regular army, restore security and allow diplomatic relations with Israel.